Marketing Agent System

 What I'd improve next

-- Better operator UX around approvals and intervention
+- Better operator UX for approvals and manual intervention

-- More explicit testing/evaluation harnesses for agent quality over time
+- Automated evaluation of agent quality over longer time horizons